lobachevzky/Project3-CUDA-Path-Tracer/README.md

 ![alt text] (https://github.com/lobachevzky/Project3-CUDA-Path-Tracer/blob/master/img/AANoAAComparison.png)
 The image on the left employs antialiasing x9 whereas the image on the right does not.
 Clearly, the depth of field technique especially benefits from the use of antialiasing.

 **Performance** One of the drawbacks of depth of field is that the number of threads and memory usage scales linearly with the number of samples per pixel.
 The GPU somewhat mitigates this because, on a CPU, none (or few) of these additional threads could be run in parallel.
-The impact on performance is indicated by the following graphic:

-**TODO**

 **Optimization** Instead of having a color array whose length is a multiple of the number of pixels, it would be possible for the color array to have as many elements as pixels if we averaged the colors in place.
 For example, in the current system, with antialiasing x4, the indices `[0, 1, 2, 3]` in the color array are assigned to pixel 0.
 Separate colors are assigned to each of these indices and then averaged in the "final gather" step (in which colors are actually assigned to `dev_image`, the image object).
 Instead, we could simply add the colors together in index 0 as their corresponding rays terminate.